vadno/korkor_pilot/README.md

 * ZERO_POSS  (YES if the possessor of the possessum is dropped)

 In the case of the files in folder [dependency](korkor/conllup/dependency) the last five columns are unfilled.

+# Universal Dependencies
+The files in [korkor/xtsv/coreference_with_ud_dependency](korkor/xtsv/coreference_with_ud_dependency) are parsed with [UDPipe](https://github.com/ufal/udpipe) dependency parser used in [emtsv](https://github.com/nytud/emtsv).
+Note that the output of the dependency parser is not checked manually!
+Enhanced UD graphs for zero elements are still missing for now.

 # Licence
 The resource is available under [CC-BY-4.0](LICENSE).